 Looking for the not-so-secret personal care tips around hemorrhoid cream for wrinkles and acne?
 Unfortunately for you, this week we’re taking a break from our usual blog content to tell you when NOT to use hemorrhoid cream.

 Half of adults in the U.S. will deal with hemorrhoids by the time they celebrate their 50th birthday.
 That said, plenty of Americans probably have a tube of hemorrhoid cream in their medicine cabinet in the event they fall into that demographic.
-You might notice that there are other unorthodox uses for hemorrhoid cream floating around the internet.
-Read on as these myths are debunked.
+Just because you have it around doesn’t mean you should put it on your face.
+You may have noticed the other unorthodox uses for hemorrhoid cream floating around the internet.
+Today we’ll be debunking these uses.

 Hemorrhoid cream for dark circles or wrinkles